📄 amrtinarias@gmail.com

 Copied

-Driving content discovery through a cross-platform Top 10 experience.
+Driving content discovery through a cross-platform Top 10 streaming experience.

 product designer